Overview

 What is epilepsy surgery?

-Surgery may be an option if you have:
+Epilepsy surgery may be an option if you have:

 - seizures that are uncontrolled with medications (intractable) or you have severe side effects to the medications